NicholsTyler/cse_231/README.md

 # cse_231
-Contains 4 projects from my Introduction to Programming 1 class at Michigan State University
+4 projects from Introduction to Programming 1 at Michigan State University